+Emerging Minds Families

+Before you start ...

+There are some important things to know before continuing.

+Voices of lived experience

-Emerging Minds Families 🎝 FACT SHEET GETTING THROUGH TOUGH TIMES Feeling connection and belonging outside our families Social connection This fact sheet is part of a series we created with families who've been through tough times to spark hope and new ideas for finding and sustaining threads of connection.
+This fact sheet is part of a series we created with families who have been through tough times to spark hope and new ideas for finding and sustaining threads of connection and belonging.

+We hope these resources have something to offer all families, but recognise they are simply a snapshot reflecting the lived experiences of the families who helped us create them - other families will have different experiences and stories.

+We also intentionally create resources that reflect Aboriginal and Torres Strait Islander ways of knowing, being and doing with guidance from our National Aboriginal and Torres Strait Islander Consultancy Group and partners.

+For more information please see emergingminds.com.au/working-withaboriginal-and-torres-strait-islander-peoples

+Language notes: 'Parents'

+Emerging Minds acknowledges that families come in many forms.
+In our resources, the term 'parent' encompasses biological, adoptive, foster and kinship carers as well as individuals who have chosen to take up primary or shared responsibility in raising children.
+Our resources aim to support families and the children in their care.
+We acknowledge that every child is unique and has different strengths, vulnerabilities and experiences that shape their health and development.

 What does connection and belonging outside of family look like?

 Beyond our immediate family we form connections to other people, communities, places, cultures and things.
 It could be with extended family, friends or neighbours.
 It might be with people in school communities, workplaces, interest groups, faith groups, support groups, or a friendly interaction in the grocery store.
 Or we may find connection with Country, nature, spirituality or social movements.

 Moments of connection don't always need to be a big deal or cost money.
 Sometimes they can grow into longstanding relationships of care - of giving and receiving.
-Definition of 'parent' Emerging Minds acknowledges that families come in many forms.
-For the purposes of easy reading, the term 'parent' encompasses the biological, adoptive, foster and kinship carers of a child, as well as individuals who have chosen to take up primary or shared responsibility in raising that child.

 What difference can connection and belonging make?

-" A sapling tree that's pushed around by the wind all the time can find it hard to grow - but a tree with strong connections can withstand the winds, spread out its branches, be part of the forest, and provide shelter.
-EMI, NGARRINDJERI COUNTRY Connecting beyond our families can add to our support networks and create a sense of belonging in the world around us.
+A sapling tree that's pushed around by the wind all the time can find it hard to grow - but a tree with strong connections can withstand the winds, spread out its branches, be part of the forest, and provide shelter.

+EMI, NGARRINDJERI COUNTRY

+Connecting beyond our families can add to our support networks and create a sense of belonging in the world around us.
 And it can provide a safe haven when connection and safety within might not be possible.

 Like the tree, connection can help children and families feel they have solid ground to stand on during tough times when it might otherwise feel like things are constantly shifting.
 Having a sense of steadiness helps with the decision making necessary to get through difficulties.

 Connection can also open up possibilities for practical support like sharing meals, babysitting or passing on clothes or toys that children have outgrown.

-All these things can help us in tough times and when we're really struggling to parent.
+All these things can help us in tough times and when we are really struggling to parent.

-AMELIA, 10 YEARS OLD What can get in the way of connecting outside of family?
+What can get in the way of connecting outside of family?